-Remember the Dem Bones song?
-The just-can’t-get-it-outta-your-mind lyrics of the little ditty are sorta fortuitous in terms of making these meringue bones, seeing as you need to let them bake low and slow until dry, dry, dry to the touch.
+These Halloween meringue bones are even spookier than a skeleton.
+Think about it.
+Disembodied bones make a pretty spooky cookie when made out of meringue that’s baked low and slow until dry, dry, dry to the touch.
 You may even find yourself humming along to the Delta Rhythm Boys as you hand out dem bones, dem bones, dem dry bones to little ghosts and goblins.

 - Pinch of salt

-- 2. Pour the sugar into a baking dish and heat it in the preheated oven for about 4 minutes, until hot to the touch.
-Remove the sugar from the oven and turn the oven temperature down to 225˚F (110˚C).
+- Pour the sugar into a baking dish and slide it in the preheated oven for about 4 minutes, until the sugar is hot to the touch.
+Remove from the oven and reduce the temperature to 225˚F (110˚C).

-- 4. Spoon the meringue into the piping bag.
-Alternatively, spoon it into a large resealable plastic bag and snip off one of the bottom corners.
-Pipe a log shape about 4 inches long on the baking sheet.
-Pipe two small blobs of meringue on each end of the log to make a bone shape.
-Repeat, spacing the bones a decent distance apart from one another.
+- Spoon the meringue into the piping bag or spoon it into a large resealable plastic bag and snip off 1 of the bottom corners.
+Pipe a strip about 4 inches long on the baking sheet.
+Pipe 2 small blobs of meringue on each end of the log to make a bone shape.
+It may take a couple of practice tries to get them to look the way you want.
+Repeat, spacing the bones a decent distance apart from each other.

 - Bake the meringue bones for about 40 minutes, until crisp and dry to the touch.
 (The larger your bones, the longer it will take for them to turn crisp and dry.)

 - Turn the oven off but leave the bones inside until they cool to room temperature.
 The meringue bones will keep in an airtight container for 1 to 2 days.

 Nutrition information is automatically calculated, so should only be used as an approximation.